Highlights

 GitHub updated its authentication tokens format.
 Key takeaways:

-• Add prefix to make token identifiable.
-In the case of GitHub it’s a 3 characters prefix that starts with gh and another letter for a token type, for example, gho - OAuth token, ghs - server-to-server token, etc.
+- Add prefix to make token identifiable.
+In the case of GitHub it’s a 3 characters prefix that starts with

-• Use the last 6 digits as a checksum.
+.
+It improves readability and easy to copy with a double click. - Use the last 6 digits as a checksum.
 It helps as a first step of the validation without even requesting the database.

 Load Balancing in Scylla Alternator

 Scylla supports DynamoDB API through Alternator.
-While clients that work with CQL (Cassandra Query Language, also supported by Scylla) are fully aware of different DB nodes, DynamoDB is a cloud solution that looks like a single URL, for example, https://dynamodb.us-east-1.amazonaws.com.
-There are multiple nodes behind this URL, so there is a load balancer in front of them.
+While clients that work with CQL (Cassandra Query Language, also supported by Scylla) are fully aware of different DB nodes, DynamoDB is a cloud solution that looks like a single URL, for example, https://dynamodb.us-east-1.amazonaws.com

 DNS load balancing returns different IP addresses with 5 seconds TTL for each request.
 This solution is very efficient because only DNS data goes through the server.
 If a node becomes unavailable, another node can pick up its IP address.
 This is called the floating address technique.